1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 Want to know exactly where your coin ranks?
 Our CoinValueChecker App gives you the rarity score in seconds.

-The 1942 Jefferson nickel features design elements that help collectors identify different varieties and distinguish between the two composition types produced that year.
+The 1942 Jefferson nickel has design elements that help collectors identify varieties and distinguish between the two composition types produced that year.
+Knowing what to look for on both sides of the coin is the first step to understanding its value.

 The Obverse Of The 1942 Nickel

-The obverse displays a left-facing portrait of Thomas Jefferson wearing a coat and wig representative of the colonial period.
-The motto “IN GOD WE TRUST” appears to the left of the portrait, while “LIBERTY” and the date “1942” are positioned to the right, separated by a small five-point star.
+The obverse shows a left-facing portrait of Thomas Jefferson in colonial-era coat and wig, designed by Felix Schlag.
+The motto “IN GOD WE TRUST” appears to the left of the portrait, while “LIBERTY” and the date “1942” sit to the right, separated by a small five-point star.

 The Reverse Of The 1942 Nickel

-The reverse shows an elevation view of Monticello, Jefferson’s Virginia estate, with the word “MONTICELLO” beneath the building.
-The motto “E PLURIBUS UNUM” curves along the top rim, while “UNITED STATES OF AMERICA” follows the bottom curve, with “FIVE CENTS” appearing between the building and bottom inscription.
+The reverse shows an elevation view of Monticello, Jefferson’s Virginia estate, with “MONTICELLO” beneath the building.
+The motto “E PLURIBUS UNUM” (Latin for “Out of Many, One”) curves along the top rim, while “UNITED STATES OF AMERICA” follows the bottom curve and “FIVE CENTS” appears between the building and the bottom inscription.

-On silver wartime nickels, a large mintmark (P, or S) is placed prominently above Monticello—marking the first use of the “P” mintmark on any U.S. coin.
-Regular copper-nickel nickels show a small D to the right of Monticello, or no mintmark for Philadelphia issues.
+On silver wartime nickels, the large mintmark (P or S) sits prominently above Monticello’s dome — marking the historic first appearance of the “P” mintmark on any U.S. coin.
+On regular copper-nickel nickels, a small “D” appears to the right of Monticello, or there is no mintmark at all for Philadelphia-struck pieces.

 Composition: Regular 1942 nickels contain 75% copper and 25% nickel.
 Silver wartime nickels contain 56% copper, 35% silver, and 9% manganese.
 Both types weigh 5 grams with a 21.2mm diameter.